Axel77g/TP-GIT-Groupe-5/CONTRIBUTING.md

 A code editor
 Good coding practices (see below)

+Don't forget to launch the command ./syncRepo.sh before any push

 ## Style guide
 Please follow these good coding practices to contribute to the project: